Madagascar

 In addition to industrial rum from its large sugar mills, Madagascar imports rum from Mauritius, Reunion and Mayotte.

-The quota is therefore broad and generous as regards Madagascar, which has the effect of significantly increasing production and exports.
-Exports rose from 162 hectoliters in 1921 to 1,225 in 1924.
-They even rose to 3,951 hectoliters in 1934, then 6,487 in 1937 and finally 10,613 hectoliters in 1938!
+The quota system for Madagascar was broad and generous, resulting in a significant increase in production and exports.
+Exports rose from 162 hectolitres in 1921 to 1,225 in 1924.
+They even rose to 3,951 hectolitres in 1934, then 6,487 in 1937 and finally 10,613 hectolitres in 1938!

-The production of rum in Madagascar
+Rum production in Madagascar

 Brands